Python QR Code Generator using pyqrcode in Tkinter

 QR code Library in Python (pyqrcode)

-Python provides library pyqrcode which allows implementing QR code in Python Tkinter.
+Python provides a library, pyqrcode, which allows implementing QR codes in Python Tkinter.

-• pyqrcode can be installed using pip or pip3 in the system.
+• pyqrcode can be installed using pip or pip3 on the system.
 Use the following code:

 pip install pyqrcode